devpro/learn-kubernetes/docs/basics.md

 ### Pods

-Containers are not managed individually; instead, they are part of a larger object called a Pod.

-A Pod consists of one or more containers which share an IP address, access to storage and namespace.
+A **Pod** consists of one or more containers (containers are not managed individually) ; inside a Pod we have the same IP address, same access to storage and same namespace.

 ### Controllers

-Orchestration is managed through a series of watch-loops, or controllers.
-Each controller interrogates the kube-apiserver for a particular object state, modifying the object until the declared state matches the current state.
-These controllers are compiled into the kube-controller-manager.
+**Controllers** (aka Operators) are a series of watch-loops which makes possible the orchestration through Kubernetes.
+Each **Controller** interrogates the `kube-apiserver` for a particular object state, modifying the object until the declared state matches the current state.
+These controllers are compiled into the `kube-controller-manager`.

 ### Services

-TODO
+**Services** are flexible and scalable agents which connect resources together and will reconnect, should something die and a replacement is spawned.
+Each Service is a microservice handling a particular bit of traffic, such as a single NodePort or a LoadBalancer to distribute inbound requests among many Pods.

+A Service also handles access policies for inbound requests, useful for resource control, as well as for security.

 #### Deployments

-The default controller for containers is a Deployment.
-A Deployment ensures that resources declared in the PodSpec are available, such as IP address and storage, and then deploys a ReplicaSet.
+**Deployment** is the default controller for containers.
+It ensures that resources declared in the `PodSpec` are available, such as IP address and storage, and then deploys a `ReplicaSet`.

 #### ReplicaSet

-The ReplicaSet is a controller which deploys and restarts pods, which declares to the container engine, Docker by default, to spawn or terminate a container until the requested number is running.
+The **ReplicaSet* is a controller which deploys and restarts pods, declares to the container engine (Docker by default) to spawn or terminate a container until the requested number is running.

 #### Jobs/CronJobs

-There are also Jobs and CronJobs to handle single or recurring tasks, among others.
+There are also **Jobs** and **CronJobs** to handle single or recurring tasks, among others.

 ### Metadata

 #### Labels

-To make management easier, we can use labels, arbitrary strings which become part of the object metadata.
+To make management easier, we can use **Labels**, arbitrary strings which become part of the object metadata.

 ## Tools